lmullen/bibkeys/README.md

     bibkeys bibliography.bib

-To sort the list of keys;
+To sort the list of keys:

     bibkeys -s bibliograph.bib